akb825/ModularShaderLanguage/README.md

 * Uses a C preprocessor to allow for advanced macros and \#includes.
 * Allows tagging of elements to only be included for specific pipeline stages of the shader.
 * Allows the removal of uniform blocks to use the same source on targets that don't support them.
-* Declaration of the full pipeline used with the entry points used at each stage.
+* Declaration of the full pipeline used with the entry points used at each stage and render states.
 Multiple pipelines can be declared in the same shader. (e.g. different rendering techniques or passes)
+* Declaration of sampler states.

 Not all language features will be available on all targets.
 The targets will pre-define macros to determine their capabilities, allowing for conditional compiling can be used to switch between implementations when differences arise.